-"Regular Record Date" means, with respect to any Bond and unless otherwise provided in the Series Bond Order authorizing the particular series of Bonds, the 1st day of the calendar month in which an Interest Payment Date applicable to the Bond occurs.
+"Regular Record Date" means, with respect to any Bond or Additional Bond and unless otherwise provided in the Series Bond Order authorizing the particular series of Bonds or Additional Bonds, the first day of the calendar month in which an Interest Payment Date applicable to the Bond occurs.

-"Register" means the books kept and maintained by the Bond Registrar for registration and transfer of Bonds pursuant to Section 2.04 of the Original Trust Agreement.
+"Register" means the books kept and maintained by the Bond Registrar for registration and transfer of Bonds and Additional Bonds pursuant to Section 2.04 of the Original Trust Agreement.